Science Fiction/Double Feature: Overview

-The song is made up of fragments from 1950s subgenre horror and science fiction films and likened to that of avant-garde artist Tristan Tzara by author Vera Dika in her book, Recycled Culture in Contemporary Art and Film.
+The song's lyrics are composed of fragments from 1950s subgenre horror and science fiction films, and likened to that of avant-garde artist Tristan Tzara by author Vera Dika in her book, Recycled Culture in Contemporary Art and Film.
 Tzara would construct poems by taking snippets of words from newspapers and placing them into a bag to randomly draw from and arrange.
 Instead, the words in "Science Fiction/Double Feature" are purposely made to rhyme with a set structure and set with phrases that create cohesion.

-The original concept of the song for the feature film as indicated in the original script was to have film clips of each movie shown with a scratched aged effect overlay during the song and opening credits.
-The idea was dropped when it became apparent that the cost of acquiring the rights to these clips in 1974 was far too prohibitive.
+The original concept for the feature film as indicated in the original script was to have clips of each film shown with a scratched aged effect overlay during the song and opening credits.
+This was scrapped when it became apparent that the cost of acquiring the rights to these clips in 1974 was far too prohibitive.

-The song is in the key of A major and the reprise of the song is in the key of B♭ major.
+The song is in the key of A major, and the end reprise is in the key of B♭ major.

 Musical number

 In the original stage version, the prologue of the show features the usherette singing "Science Fiction/Double Feature" as she enters after the theater lighting has been dimmed.
 A spotlight follows her as she carries her refreshment tray down the aisle and onto the stage.

-In the film version, production designer Brian Thomson decided to use Patricia Quinn's lipsticked mouth against a black background, lip syncing to Richard O'Brien's vocal, with the picture inverted.
+In the film version, production designer Brian Thomson decided to use Patricia Quinn's lipsticked mouth against a black background, lip syncing to Richard O'Brien's vocal.
 Inspired by the Man Ray painting entitled A l'heure de l'observatoire, les Amoureux (1966), the opening number (prologue) is sung by these disembodied lips that freeze in place for the credits.
 The prologue was originally going to feature shots from the films referenced in the song under the opening credits.

+The 2016 television version The Rocky Horror Picture Show: Let's Do the Time Warp Again includes a framing sequence of a movie audience watching the film.
+The song is sung by the usherette (definitively named Trixie, and played by Ivy Levan), who sings the song as she seats audience members.

-List of items referenced in song
+References in song

 Below is a list of the actors, films and novels referenced in the song, listed in order of their appearance in the lyrics.